Isabel Tisdall

 Isabel Tisdall (née Gallegos, 19 November 1911 – 27 July 2007) was a British-based textile designer, who influenced domestic and commercial interior design through Tamesa Fabrics, which she founded in 1964, and via her work with Edinburgh Weavers from the mid 1950s.
 Prior to that, she had a successful career as a fashion stylist, including a period as fashion editor of Vogue.

 Early life and career

 The daughter of a British mother and Spanish artist father, Isabel Gallegos was born and educated in Rome.
-Her career began in the late 1930s as a stylist at Elizabeth Arden's London salon and she was then headhunted to work at Vogue, which she did throughout the war.
+Her career began in the late 1930s as a stylist at Elizabeth Arden's London salon.
+She was then headhunted to work at Vogue, which she did throughout the war.
 In 1941, she married Hans Tisdall (born Hans Aufseeser), a textile designer and German émigré who had been working in Britain since the 1930s.
 During her tenure at Vogue, Tisdall is said to have spotted the talent of photographer Norman Parkinson, also championing the photojournalism of Lee Miller and becoming a friend and supporter of Cecil Beaton.
 She spent some time at Harper's magazine in London, before returning to UK Vogue as fashion editor.